zouharvi/subset2evaluate/README.md

 The input to subset2evaluate needs to be a list of items.
 What each item needs to contain depends on the method.
 For example, `diversity` requires `tgt` on each item such that the output diversity can be computed.
-As another texample `var` requires `scores/metric` on each item such that the metric variance can be computed.
+As another example `var` requires `scores/metric` on each item such that the metric variance can be computed.
 The item can contain any additional extra fields even if they're not explicitly used.
 As an example, look at the existing loaders: